ailatam/ailatam/README.md

-- 👋 Hi, I’m @ailatam
+- 👋 Hi, I’m @ailatam, this is my professional reinvention
 - 👀 I’m interested in practice tools to be more productive
 - 🌱 I’m currently learning machine learning in Platzi
 - 💞️ I’m looking to collaborate on integrating data science+machine learning into B2B to grow sales and reduce process
-- 📫 How to reach me expertailatam@gmail.com
+- 📫 How to reach me expertailatam@gmail.com or LinkedIn: Mayerly Alviarez

 <!---
 ailatam/ailatam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.